Robert Johns | 10 Feb, 2025

 Practice Exercise

-Here's an interesting problem, why not try writing a program that simulates rolling a 6-sided die 10 times and prints the results.
+Here's an interesting problem, why not try writing a program that simulates rolling dice rolls for a 6-sided die.
+Let's try to simulate rolling 10 times and printing the results.
 Hint, you might want to use the Python range function:

 import random